 As Americans, we are constantly assaulted with unhealthy options and “quick fixes” for our busy lives.
 Chronic inflammation is the root cause of most chronic disease processes.
 The use of a healthy diet with fresh fruits and vegetables, lean meats, and removal of processed foods are all important in healthy lifestyle.*

 However, for many that is not enough to relieve pain.
 It wasn’t for me.
-The addition of PEA Cure into my daily routine has given me back a quality of life I did not think was possible anymore!”
+The addition of peaCURE into my daily diet has given me back a quality of life I did not think was possible anymore!”*